-Elbow pain occurring with bench pressing is most often the result of overuse of the forearm tendons and technique errors throughout the movement.
-These issues are fixed by ideal loading parameters, raising movement awareness and changing up your technique.
+Elbow pain during your bench press is most often the result of overuse of the forearm tendons and technique errors throughout the movement.
+These issues can be addressed in a rather straightforward way.

-So, how do you fix elbow pain when bench pressing?
-Here’s the 7-step process:
+So, how do you fix elbow pain when benching?
+Here’s a 6-step process:

 - Determine if your pain is from overloading your elbow tendons or from poor technique

-- Load your elbow tendons appropriately if pain is from overuse
+- Load your elbow tendons appropriately if the pain is from overuse

 - Fix your barbell placement consistency